 Xavor performs load testing as a part of a health check, or after an upgrade to ensure the level of performance.
 Following load testing, we give recommendations to solve the outstanding issues in your PLM, all integrated software, and add-ons.

 Xavor determines the benchmark for comparison through industry analysis.
-The set standard has high credibility due to Xavor’s two-decades-long experience in providing PLM services across several industries.
+The set standard has high credibility due to Xavor’s two decades-long experience in providing PLM services across several industries.
 Clients also have the option to set their own benchmark and let Xavor evaluate their benchmark rating.
 Benchmarking helps avoid additional costs and mitigate risks associated with upgrades (such as downtime and data loss).
 It highlights key areas of improvement, and based on that, Xavor provides recommendations for alternate solutions.

 After the pandemic, organizations have realized the significance of business continuity.
 Agile PLM Health checks and maintenance are vital steps to ensuring day-to-day operations.
 Especially for growth-oriented businesses, PLM functioning is crucial to innovation and operational management.
 Therefore, health checks should be viewed as a necessary measure rather than an additional cost.
-In fact, the small fee of regular maintenance is a more intelligent financial decision than allowing the risk for massive losses from downtime and operational inefficiencies.
+In fact, the small fee of regular maintenance is a more intelligent financial decision than allowing the risk of massive losses from downtime and operational inefficiencies.

 To get your PLM Architecture Review Report from Xavor’s team of PLM experts, reach out to us here and prepare your PLM performance infrastructure for any unforeseen events.